Allowable Costs

 Subject to Annual Loan Limits, exceptional expenses may be considered for students who have costs that exceed the standard monthly living allowance.

-For the Canada calculation only, dependent students who attend an educational institution in the same community in which their parent(s) reside are expected to live with parents and so the Single Not Paying Rent or Mortgage monthly living allowance is used in the Canada assessment.
+Dependent students who attend an educational institution in the same community in which their parent(s) reside are expected to live with their parents.
+The Single Not Paying Rent or Mortgage monthly living allowance is used in both the Canada and Alberta assessment.

 Exception: